Phone: (512) 471-0839

 PGE310 (Formation and Solution of Geosystems Engineering Problem)

 Maša Prodanović holds a Bachelor of Science in Applied Mathematics from the University of Zagreb, Croatia and a PhD in Computational Applied Mathematics from Stony Brook University, New York, USA.
 She had held a Research Associate position, as well as prestigious J.T.
 Oden Postdoctoral Fellowship prior to her current post.
 Dr Prodanović’ research interests include multiphase flow and image‐based porous media characterization especially applied to heterogeneous media, level set method, ferrohydrodynamics, sediment mechanics/fracturing and unconventional resources.
-She recently taught and organized a successful Short Course and Workshop on Image Analysis and Related Modeling in July 2011.
+She taught and organized successful Short Courses on Image Analysis and Related Modeling in July 2011 and May 2013.

 Awards & Honors: